kdbinsidebrains/site/_settings/02-authentication.md

 ## Custom Authentication

-One of the plugin's ability is to ability to create custom authentication plugin that can be added in _Connections_ tab:
+One of the plugin's abilities is the ability to create a custom authentication plugin that can be added in _Connections_ tab:

 ![authenticationPlugin](/assets/images/settings/authentication/authenticationPlugin.png)